beescuit9510/beescuit9510.github.io/_posts/2023-12-13-responsive-css.md

 }
 ```

 So, setting a `height` seems like more pain than gain.
 Once again, our website is responsive by default.
-It is **us** that causes problems for ourselves.
+It is **us** that cause problems for ourselves.
 So, _**why don't we simply take the height away?
 The height of the block-level elements grows and shrinks depending on the length of the content by default.**_

 # More Relative Units: em and rem